-Could such a market be sustained if all software products were distributed as free and open-source? the answer in my opinion, is an emphatic NO (though I’m sure some would argue).
-The reason some developers have the luxury of contributing to open-source projects is that they make sufficient income from the commercial aspects of software.
-Even if they are hired full time to work on an open-source project (as Mozilla does), those funds come by other means that are the result of commercial software being used (in Mozilla’s case, most of the money comes from a traffic partnership with Google – you won’t see the adsense platform that generates those funds, or the search engine that powers it, being open-sourced any time soon).
+Could such a market be sustained if all software products were distributed for free? the answer in my opinion, is an emphatic NO (though I’m sure some would argue).
+The reason some developers have the luxury of contributing to completely free open-source projects is that they make sufficient income from the commercial aspects of software.
+Even if they are hired full time to work on an open-source project (as Mozilla does), those funds come by other means that are the result of commercial software being used (in Mozilla’s case, most of the money comes from a traffic partnership with Google – you won’t see the adsense platform that generates those funds, or the search engine that powers it, being given away for free any time soon).

 Those two paradigms can also co-exist in the same product via dual-licensing.
 MySQL and Magento, for example, are two hugely popular open-source products that also offer a paid commercial license that includes additional features, support and other benefits.
 Those products truly embody the symbiotic relationship between open and commercial software.

 This fusion of commercial and open-source aspects in the same product is often referred to as Commercial Open-Source.
 We previously wrote on possible ways to monetize open-source software, and wikipedia lists several ways as well.
 At the gist of it – to make a business out of software, there must be a commercial element that allows you to monetize it.
 There are some creative variations on it, like Mozilla’s use of search-engine directed traffic, but those are rare and usually available only to the most prolific of projects.